 |Chaukamba III||6,995 m|

 Trisul is a group of three Himalayan mountain peaks of western Kumaon.
 All the three peaks resemble Trident, which is believed to be Lord Shiva’s weapon.
 Trisul is located close to the second-highest mountain peak and India and very close to Nanda Devi sanctuary.
 From the sanctuary, you can just sit and adore the overwhelming beauty of sunrise and sunset.

 |Trisul III||6,007 m|

-The highest mountain peak in India is The Kangchenjunga.
+The highest mountain peak in India is the Kangchenjunga, with a height of 8,586m.
 It is also the 3rd highest mountain in the world.

 There are seven major mountain ranges in India.
 The famous and great Himalayas is the youngest and one of the most extended mountain ranges in the world.

 K2 or Godwin-Austen is the highest mountain peak in the mountain range of Himalayas.
 However, K2 lies on the disputed land of Pakistan Occupied Kashmir (POK).
 Hence Kangchenjunga is the highest mountain peak in India.